apptainer/singularity-admindocs/security.rst

-Unlike other container platforms where the build step requires a number of layers to be read and written into another layer involving the creation of intermediate containers, Singularity executes it in a single step resulting in a ``.sif`` file thereby reducing the attack surface and eliminating any chances of creeping in malicious content during building and running of containers.
+Unlike other container platforms where the build step requires a number of layers to be read and written into another layer involving the creation of intermediate containers, Singularity executes it in a single step resulting in a ``.sif`` file thereby reducing the attack surface and eliminating any chances of injecting malicious content during building and running of containers.

 Admin Configurable Files